INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
     <tr>
         <td>termfreq </td>
         <td>EXPERIMENTAL.
 Returns most frequent terms from the an annotation in main annotated field.
-Parameters: `annotation` selects the annotation to get term frequencies for; `number` indicates the maximum number to return; `sensitive` (true/false) indicates whether or not to list terms case/diacritics sensitively; `terms` is an optional comma-separated list of terms for which to get the frequencies; `filter` filters documents.</td>
+Parameters: <code>annotation</code> selects the annotation to get term frequencies for; <code>number</code> indicates the maximum number to return; <code>sensitive</code> (true/false) indicates whether or not to list terms case/diacritics sensitively; <code>terms</code> is an optional comma-separated list of terms for which to get the frequencies; <code>filter</code> filters documents.</td>
     </tr>
 </table>

-NOTE: by default, users are not allowed to retrieve full document contents.
-In order to allow this, change the 'contentViewable' setting in the indexmetadata file in the index directory.
+**NOTE:** by default, users are not allowed to retrieve full document contents.
+In order to allow this, change the `contentViewable` setting in the indexmetadata file in the index directory.
-You can also specify this setting in the corpusConfig part of an input format descripion file, see [Influencing index metadata](how-to-configure-indexing.html#influence-index-metadata).
-The contentViewable setting in the indexmetadata file may be overridden for a document by adding a boolean metadata field named "contentViewable".
+You can also specify this setting in the corpusConfig part of an input format description file, see [Influencing index metadata](how-to-configure-indexing.html#influence-index-metadata).
+The `contentViewable` setting in the indexmetadata file may be overridden for a document by adding a boolean metadata field named `contentViewable`.
 This can be configured in the input config file like any other metadata field.
 For example, if your documents contain a "license" element with an attribute status that must be equal to "public" for the content to be viewable, use an XPath query like "string(//license[1]/@status='public')".

 Below is an overview of parameters that can be passed to the various resources.
 Default values for most parameters can be configured on the server; below are a few suggestions for defaults.

-(NOTE: parameters in italics haven't been implemented yet)

 <table>
 	<tr>